wso2-extensions/esb-connector-redis/docs/workingWithListsInRedis.md

 [https://redis.io/commands/lset](https://redis.io/commands/lset)

-#### LTrim
+#### Trimming a list to a specified range
-The lTrim operation is used to trim a list to the specified range.
+The lTrim operation trims a list to a specified range.

 **lTrim**
 ```xml